[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 In order to maximize their chances of achieving operational excellence, it is in the best interest of plants to implement lean methods coupled with Industry 4.0 tools.

-Indeed, the data retrieved in real time allows an ideal collaboration between humans and machines, which provides a global view of production and allows operators to make the necessary adjustments in real time.
+Indeed, the data retrieved in real time enables ideal collaboration between humans and machines, providing a global view of production and enabling operators to make any necessary adjustments in real time.

-In fact,a study by BCG shows that companies that combine lean and Industry 4.0 can achieve a 40% cost reduction.
+A study by BCG, moreover, shows that companies that combine lean and industry 4.0 can achieve a 40% reduction in costs.
 In other words, the combination of lean and industry 4.0 can double the savings achieved compared to the application of each of them separately.

 The combined contributions of Industry 4.0 and lean manufacturing